Romania RO e-Factura Requirements: 2026 Guide

 In plain English, RO e-Factura is ANAF's centralized platform for in-scope invoices.
 From January 1, 2026, those invoices generally need to be transmitted within 5 working days of issue.
 The same 5 working day timing also applies to B2C reporting in the system, and the invoice data has to follow structured XML rules aligned with EN 16931 and Romania's RO_CIUS specification.
 That combination changes the finance workflow in three ways at once: you need to confirm whether the transaction is in scope, transmit the invoice through the correct channel on time, and verify the structured invoice data before you post, match, pay, or archive it.

-That is why Romania RO e-Factura 2026 is not just another country guide about invoicing formalities.
+That is why a 2026 guide to Romania's RO e-Factura rules is not just another country overview of invoicing formalities.
 It affects how suppliers issue invoices, how recipients know whether a document is valid for downstream processing, and how AP and tax teams design controls around invoice timing and data quality.
 A human-readable PDF may still exist for operational convenience, but for in-scope transactions it is not enough to treat that PDF as the whole compliance story.

 Most English summaries stop at "Romania has mandatory e-invoicing."
 That is too shallow for real finance operations.
 The useful question is what your team needs to do with the invoice once the mandate applies.
 You need to understand scope, the 2026 deadline logic, the RO_CIUS XML requirement, and the checks that suppliers and recipients should run before the invoice moves into accounting or payment workflows.